When Pay Per Click Advertising Goes Wrong

 Each click meant money spent.

-What likely happened?
-The person searching realized that they didn’t want cardboard boxes, or a hospital, when they were taken to that website, hit the back button, and that was registered as a hard bounce.
+The person searching realized that they didn’t want what they found on the website – like cardboard boxes, or a hospital – hit the back button, and that was registered as a hard bounce.

 Those bounces affect the cost of clicks in a pay-per-click campaign, driving the cost higher, because the algorithm assumes that the person didn’t like what they found.
 And, in this case, they did not, so the algorithm would be correct.

-It also has a negative impact on overall search engine ranking for the actual website (organic ranking outside of paid advertising), because Google also sees that as a hard bounce on the website, and that bounce rating can factor into overall search engine optimization.
+It also has a negative impact (although not huge) on overall search engine ranking for the actual website (organic ranking outside of paid advertising), because Google also sees that as a hard bounce on the website, and that bounce rating can factor into overall search engine optimization.

 The first change we made